This yogurt maker with a capacity of 7 jars (142 ml each) allows you to bring classic or original yogurt recipes to life.

 For good results and ease of preparation, use whole or semi-skimmed UHT milk or reconstituted milk powder.
 Fresh milk (untreated) or pasteurised milk needs to be boiled and then cooled and sieved in order to remove the skin.

 You could use other animal milk (goats, ewes, mares) or plant-based milk (soya).
 These types of milk will give less consistency yoghurt than cow's milk.
 Yoghurts should not be made with rice milk, hazelnut milk or chestnut milk due to lack of consistency.

 Fruit has been added to the yoghurt, try cooking fruits, or preferably use commercial stewed fruits or jams (at room temperature).
 Raw fruits will release acidic substances which prevent the yoghurt from forming correctly.

-This is an element that causes lactic fermentation, turning milk into yoghurt using heat.
-You can buy and use yoghurts which naturally contain lactic ferments, or buy powdered ferments at the pharmacist or in a natural products store.
-You can then use one of your "home-made" yoghurts for future batches, but must renew the ferment at the end of 5 to 6 subcultures to get optimal results and a more solid consistency.
+This is an element that causes lactic fermentation, turning milk into yoghurt through the action of heat.
+You can buy and use yoghurts which naturally contain lactic ferments, or buy powdered ferments at the pharmacist or in a natural products store; in this case, we advise you to refer to the ferment manufacturer's instructions, which often recommend a long fermentation time.
+You can then use one of your home-made yoghurts for your future preparations, but you will have to renew the ferment after 5 to 6 transplantations for a better result and a consistency that remains firm.

 • The longer the cooking time, the thicker and more acidic the yoghurt will be. • The shorter the cooking time, the softer and more liquid the yoghurt will be.
 You need to find the ideal cooking time in accordance with your tastes.